-So, yeah, I had an abortion.
+I had an abortion.
 No biggie, right?
 Right!
 And yet, despite feeling totally dandy about my choice, an air of something lingers over it.
 A weirdness.
 People not quite knowing what to say or how to act.
 Should they comfort you?
 Should they commend you?
 Should they buy you a card?
 (Answer: No. But I will accept chocolate.)